 Dennis Source Water Assessment This assessment was completed by DEP to delineate the boundaries of those areas providing source water to our public water supply wells and identify, to the extent practicable, the origins of any future contaminants in the delineated area.
 No areas of contamination were found.
 The conclusions of the report found that the District has done a good job protecting its sources by acquiring or permanently restricting 1077 acres of watershed, working with the Board of Health to update our Wellhead Protection District and sponsoring yearly Household Hazardous Waste Collection Days.
 The report recommends that the District continue to educate consumers, through its newsletters, about source protection and to work with local businesses to ensure proper storage and handling of hazardous materials.
 The zones of contributions to our wells are outlined on the map above.
-A larger more detailed map is available at the District office and the Town of Dennis Board of Health office.
-Additional information about the Source Water Assessment can be obtained from the Massachusetts Department of Environmental Protection and begins on page 293 at the following link:
+A larger more detailed map is available at the Town of Dennis.
+Additional information about the Source Water Assessment can be obtained from the Massachusetts Department of Environmental Protection.
+The Dennis Water District's assessment begins on page 293.
+Click here to open the file at MassDEP.

-Memberships The District is a member of the following organizations: American Water Works Association, Massachusetts Water Works Association, New England Water Works Association, Plymouth County Water Works Association and Barnstable County Water Utilities Association.
+Memberships The District is a member of the following organizations: American Water Works Association, Massachusetts Water Works Association, New England Water Works Association, Plymouth County Water Works Association and Barnstable County Water Utilities Associaation.